 The following summary (including list of adoptions) was provided by the HLS track for the plenary on Friday 23 Jan.:

 Request to start ticketing systems for VSEI and TuC to handle minor editorial changes and report bugs, to improve meeting efficiency.
+K. Sühring will install this.

+From the subsequent adoptions, errata related to HEVC, VVC and VSEI should be included in JVET-AO1004.
+For the time being, also errata related to AVC which concern errata in the interface to VSEI shall be included in JVET-AO1004, as otherwise the interface would no longer be compatible as long as the counterpart in VSEI is not modified.

 Adoptions Summary

 VSEI v4: